helloflask/flask-dropzone/README.md

             return app

-Step 2: In your `<head>` section of your base template add the following code:
+Step 2: In your `<head>` section of your template add the following code:

     {{ dropzone.include_dropzone() }}